-A delightful detached 17th century character cottage which is located in the striking coastal village of St Bees on the western coast of Cumbria.
+A delightful 17th century character cottage which is located in the striking coastal village of St Bees on the western coast of Cumbria.

 Spacious and well-presented this cottage is also full of lovely character features such as, beams, stone mullion windows and latch doors as well as a striking brick fireplace with woodburning stove in the spacious kitchen.

 This cottage is perfect for friends and families wishing to spend time together and enjoy one of the most appealing areas on the west coast.

 You can visit the stunning local beach which is perfect for blowing away the cobwebs and enjoying the sea air at all times of the year as well as exploring the picturesque West Lakes which has some of the most beautiful vistas of the Lake District.

 Downstairs there is a well-equipped spacious kitchen with table and chairs with a large brick fireplace and cosy woodburning stove, as well as a separate dining room and sitting room with an electric feature fire.

 Upstairs are four bedrooms, some with period fireplaces, and also a bathroom with freestanding bath.

 The sitting room is spacious with sumptuous leather settees and has a corner for reading.

 Some of the bedrooms have latch doors and at the back have beams and stone mullion windows with some of the beams dating back to the 17th century.

 Outside the front of the property there is a small private patio where you can sit outside and relax with a coffee.